lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ~~~~
 {: #Fig-SCHCCOAP2 title='Standalone CoAP end-to-end compression/decompression'}

-In the third example, {{Fig-SCHCCOAP3}}, the Object Security for Constrained
+In the third example, {{Fig-SCHCCOAP3}}, shows the use of Object Security for Constrained
-RESTful Environments (OSCORE) {{RFC8613}} is used.
-In this case, two
+RESTful Environments (OSCORE) {{RFC8613}}.
+In this case, SCHC needs two
-rulesets are used to compress the CoAP message.
+rulesets to compress the CoAP header.
 A first ruleset
-focused on the inner header compresses it.
-The result is encrypted using the OSCORE mechanism.
+focused on the inner header.
+The result of this first compression is encrypted using the OSCORE mechanism.
-A second ruleset compresses the outer header, including the OSCORE Options.
+And after a second ruleset compresses the outer header, including the OSCORE Options.

 ~~~~

-      (device)            (NGW)                              (App)
+      (Device)            (NGW)                              (App)

       +--------+                                           +--------+
       |  CoAP  |                                           |  CoAP  |